DimitriBr/No_Event_DCM/README.md

 ## Installation

 To run the stimuli code, you may re-create the environment `psych` from the `psych.yml` file included in this project.
+In this case, psychopy (2023.2.3) with no dependecies should be manually added to the environment from pip due to compatibility issues.

+For this, run the following commands in your terminal:

-In this case, you could run `conda env create -f environment.yml` in your terminal
+1) `conda env create -f psych.yml`
+2) `activate psych`
+3) `pip install psychopy=2023.2.3 --no-deps`

 Further important steps on how to launch the stimuli code: